 Pitting is a localized form of corrosion, commonly found in all metal shackles.
 Usually, pitting and corrosion take place if the shackles get exposed to moisture and oxygen for a longer period.
 The process of pitting produces small holes or cavities in the metal, making the shackles unsafe for lifting applications even within the rated load limits.

-At the time of manufacturing, shackles are subject to heat treatment.
-The process of heat treatment involves using extreme chilling or heating temperatures to harden or soften the shackle material as per the desired requirements.
+At the time of manufacturing, shackles are subjected to heat treatment.
+The process involves using extreme chilling or heating temperatures to harden or soften the shackle material, per the desired requirements.
 This process plays a critical role in determining the elongation and duration of the shackles.

-However, the flip side is that when the shackles get to heat in the field, the process can get reversed, distorting the shackles.
-A few signs may indicate potential heat damage.
-For example, blue or straw discoloration of the shackle material is normally a sign of heat damage.
+However, when the shackles are exposed to heat in the field, the process can be reversed, distorting the shackles.
+A few signs may indicate potential heat damage, including, blue or straw discoloration of the shackle material.

 Alternatively, when welding spatters, which are essentially molten dots of metal, fall on a shackle, their heat gets transmitted to the shackle immediately.
 This heat exchange can harm the physiological properties of a shackle.
-Make sure to check for these damages before each use.
+Check for these damages before each use.

-By law, regular inspection is necessary when it comes to material handling and rigging devices like shackles.
+Regular inspection is required by law when it comes to material handling and rigging devices like shackles.
 You will need to perform the following three types of inspections to ensure safety and performance.

-- Initial Inspection: You need to perform this inspection when you purchase new shackles or get old ones altered or repaired.
-Make sure to have an experienced and certified professional to make these inspections.
+- Initial Inspection: You need to perform this inspection when you purchase new shackles or get old ones altered/repaired.
+Have an experienced, certified professional conduct these inspections.

 - Before Use Inspection: Every time you want to use a shackle, you need to inspect it visually.
-If you find any of the distortions that are mentioned herein, you need to replace those shackles immediately.
+If you find any distortions, you need to replace the shackles immediately.

 - Periodic Inventory Inspection: Apart from these, you need to check your inventory of shackles once every year.
-In this inspection, however, you will need to check factors like the frequency of shackle use, environmental conditions of the use, nature of the load, and duration of the use.
-All these factors affect the service life of each shackle.
+In this inspection, you will need to evaluate factors like the frequency of shackle use, environmental conditions, the nature of the loads, and the duration of use.